Call Now - Open 24/7

 Bicycle Death Statistic by Time

-According to the most recent reports from NHTSA, most fatal incidents took place in broad daylight.
-The 2024 forecast reflects similar trends, with barely noticeable shifts toward darker hours of the day — 43% as opposed to 41.6%.
-However, even such an insignificant change in dark-time fatality rate may emphasize the pressing need for improvement of lighting infrastructure throughout the country.
+According to the recent reports from the National Highway Traffic Safety Administration (NHTSA), most cyclist deaths occurred in broad daylight.
+However, when dusk, dawn, and darker hours are combined, they account for over 56% of all bicyclist fatalities — making reduced-visibility conditions the dominant factor in fatal crashes by time of day.
+The 2024 forecast reflects similar trends, with barely noticeable shifts toward darker hours of the day — 43% as opposed to 41.6% for dark-only.
+Even such an insignificant change in dark-time fatality rate may emphasize the pressing need for improvement of lighting infrastructure throughout the country.

 Bicycle Death Statistic by Location Type